 The DM background application shows how the IoTDMClientLib can be used in an application that connects to Azure IoT Hub and needs to run as background app on Windows IoT Core.

-The Toaster application , as the DM background app above, will enable Azure DM capabilities for a device.
-This app will run in the foreground and allows access to DM parameters and functions via the devices UI.
+The Toaster application, as the device management background app above, will enable Azure DM capabilities for a device.
+This app will run in the foreground and allow access to DM parameters and functions via the devices UI.